aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 ## Cleanup

-1. Run below script in the `eventbridge-lambda-bedrock` directory to delete AWS resources created by this sample stack.
+1. Run below script in the `eventbridge-bedrock-s3-aoss` directory to delete AWS resources created by this sample stack.
     ```bash
     cdk destroy --all
     ```